loaddisk/siteee/src/pages/garden/node/akira.md

 description: Good for health, bad for education
 ---

-I was lucky enough to see Akira, an all time-favourite of mine in the cinemas, today.
+After a 2 hour drive, I was lucky enough to see Akira, an all time-favourite of mine in the cinemas today.

 ![[IMG_4325.jpeg]]